 Instead of taking prosecution actions, IRAS may allow you to avoid prosecution by paying a composition amount.

-The composition amount ranges from $200 to $1,000 and the amount is dependent on the club’s past filing and payment records.
+A composition amount not exceeding $5,000 may be offered depending on the trust’s past compliance records.
 A notice will be sent to inform you of the composition amount.
-You must pay the composition amount and file the overdue tax return and documents to avoid prosecution.
+You must pay the composition amount and file the overdue

 Paying the composition amount

-Bring along the payment slip when paying the composition amount at any Singapore Post outlet or pay by Singapore cheque , crossed and made payable to the "Commissioner of Betting Duties", with your full name and tax reference number written on the reverse side of the cheque.
+Bring along the payment slip when paying the composition amount at any Singapore Post outlet or pay by Singapore cheque, crossed and made payable to the "Comptroller of Income Tax", with your full name and tax reference number written on the reverse side of the cheque.
 Post the cheque and the payment slip to IRAS.

 The payment will be processed after 3 working days.